Road Racing - Monster Energy / Yamalube / Yamaha Factory Racing Team

-Yamaha Motor Finance Corporation, USA (YMFUS) is a wholly owned subsidiary of Yamaha Motor Corporation, USA (YMUS) and was established to support the financial needs of the YMUS Dealer base and loyal Yamaha customers.
-YMFUS provides consumer retail financing for its diverse line of motor products through captive and partner solutions, commercial leasing and wholesale financing based in Cypress, CA. yamaha-motor.com/contact.
+Yamaha Motor Finance Corp, USA (YMFUS) is a wholly owned subsidiary of Yamaha Motor Corporation, USA (YMUS) and was established to support the financial needs of the YMUS Dealer base and loyal Yamaha customers.
+YMFUS provides consumer retail financing for its diverse line of motor products through captive and partner solutions, commercial leasing and wholesale financing based in Cypress, California. yamaha-motor.com/contact.

-Cameron Beaubier is ready for battle again in 2018 aboard his Monster Energy/Yamalube/Yamaha Factory Racing R1.
-After winning the MotoAmerica Superbike Championship in 2015 and 2016, he was chasing the 2017 championship when an incident at round number eight in Pittsburgh left him with both a dislocated shoulder and an abrupt end to his season.
-Thanks to his 12 podium finishes that included 5 race wins, the two-time champion secured enough points to capture third place overall in the 2017 championship.
+Cameron Beaubier said he was ready for battle in 2018 aboard his Monster Energy/Yamalube/Yamaha Factory Racing YZF-R1 Superbike.
+A statement he proved worthy of.
+After winning the MotoAmerica Superbike championship in 2015 and 2016, Cameron was chasing the 2017 championship when an incident at the eighth round left him with both a dislocated shoulder and an abrupt end to his season.
+Extensive rehabilitation and preseason testing proved that his season-ending shoulder injury was 100% healed, and he and the team were ready to pursue his third Superbike championship.

-New to the Monster Energy/Graves/Yamaha Superbike team in 2014, Cameron Beaubier adapted quickly to his #2 R1 and notched 3 race wins, 7 podium finishes, and two pole positions to finish third in the 2014 AMA Pro Superbike Championship.
+New to the Monster Energy/Graves/Yamaha Superbike team in 2014, Cameron Beaubier adapted quickly to his #2 R1 and notched 3 race wins, 7 podium finishes, and 2 pole positions to finish third in the 2014 AMA Pro Superbike championship.